-The painful reality of narcissistic abuse is emotionally, physically and mentally devastating, often if it was our parent, we grow up with a lot of guilt for things we never did, a lot of resentment for something we never had, from little affection to not being allowed out.
-There are so many deeply hidden scars to heal from.
+The painful reality of narcissistic abuse is emotionally, physically and mentally devastating.
+Often if it was our parent, we grow up with a lot of guilt for things we never did, a lot of resentment for something we never had, from little affection to not being allowed out.
+There are so many deeply hidden scars to heal from his.
 Most often, those who didn’t turn in the human survival fight mode and become narcissistic themselves tend to end up as people-pleasers, fearing judgment from others, not having much confidence, not feeling enough, not feeling like they belong and little self-esteem.
 Often leading to relationships with narcissistic people as we believe it to be normal.

 One thing you can do is think back to your very first childhood memory, if it was positively great, or if it was negative or had anything connected to your current situation, you need to go through the pain, feel the pain, remove the pain and let it go, screaming, crying, getting angry with it.
 However, you wish to let those emotions out.

 There are many ways people focus on negative coping strategies.
 They are usually subconsciously created by ourselves to hide from the real pain, yet because the real pain isn’t dealt with, it can cause further problems for us.

 Some negative ways.